just-hms/just-hms/README.md

 I’m Alessandro,

-- Currently working as a security software engineer developer in Go @Equixely-Inc
 - Master student in Artificial Intelligence and Data Engineering @University of Pisa
-- I’m interested in Artificial Intelligence and Algorithms
+- Passionate about Cybersecurity, Artificial Intelligence, and Algorithms

 #### Skills